-Pollinators are critical to today’s agricultural success.
-And agricultural success doesn’t just mean a lot of corn and soybeans.
+Pollinators are critical to today’s agricultural success, and that doesn’t just mean a lot of corn and soybeans.
 Imagine a world with 320,000 fewer species of crops.
 It would be a lot different!
 Many of the foods you enjoy on a daily basis wouldn’t be around.
 In fact, more than a third of crops worldwide rely on pollination—foods like honey, berries, apples, and peaches.
 Products like beeswax candles and lip balm also need pollinators to do their jobs.

 Who are the pollinators?

 A pollinator is any insect or animal that moves pollen from the reproductive parts of one plant to the reproductive parts of another plant.
 Pollen is collected on an insect’s body while it is feeding on the flower or plant.
 When the insect travels to a different flower or plant, pollen from the first plant is transferred to the new plant.
 As the insect or animal continues to move, touching other flowers, it trades pollen with them as it goes.
 The flower then uses the pollen to produce a fruit or seed.